Labour’s Ambition for UK Housing

 In response to the Grenfell Tower tragedy, Labour wants to introduce a new set of minimum standards to be enforced through nationwide licensing.
 They also promise tougher consequences for landlords who continue to operate outside of the rules.

-Housing Targets: Problems and Impact
+Labour and Housing Targets: Problems and Impact

 “The extreme damage caused by unaffordable housing, not just as it restricts access to decent housing but because of the harm it does to equality and social cohesion, is now part of our common discourse.
 In 2021 to 2022, housing was the largest component of household spending, at 17.5%.
 The poorest 30% of households spend proportionately twice as much as the richest 10%.
 House price inflation has overwhelmed all other price increases and hits the poorest the hardest.
 The increase in the real price of houses redistributes wealth to homeowners, driving a wedge between the old and the young and eroding our social fabric.
 Less widely discussed is the damage our dysfunctional planning system does the wider economy.”